Rick Dennison: Early career

 During a year off in 1993 for personal reasons, "Rico" assisted Suffield Academy in a successful New England football championship.

-Denver Broncos
+Denver Broncos (first stint)

 Dennison began his coaching career as an offensive assistant for the Denver Broncos in 1995 and would serve in this role until 1996.
 In 1997, Dennison was promoted to special teams coordinator and would serve in this role for four seasons.
 In 2001, Dennison shifted to the offensive line coach of the Broncos.
 In 2006, Dennison was promoted to offensive coordinator of the Broncos and would serve in this role from 2006 to 2008.

 Houston Texans

 In 2010, Dennison was hired by the Houston Texans as their offensive coordinator and served in this position from 2010 to 2013.
 Dennison's move to Houston reunited him with Texans head coach Gary Kubiak, who was a teammate of his in Denver between 1983 and 1990 and a fellow Broncos assistant coach between 1995 and 2005, and who he succeeded as Broncos offensive coordinator in 2006.
 On January 6, 2013, the Chicago Bears announced that they would interview Dennison for their head coaching position.